sodafoundation/documentation/content/guides/developer-guides/orchestration/_index.md

 ### Points to remember

-1. Every python script need to import '`Action`' from `st2common.eunners.base_action`
+1. Every python script need to import `Action` from `st2common.eunners.base_action`
-2. Define your action class which inherits from '`Action`' base class
+2. Define your action class which inherits from `Action` base class
-3. This class must define the '`run`' function
+3. This class must define the `run` function
-4. All the business logic to execute the action goes into this '`run`' method
+4. All the business logic to execute the action goes into this `run` method
-5. Parameters for the '`run`' method is the class object ('`self`' here) and all the required parameters for this action.
+5. Parameters for the `run` method is the class object (`self` here) and all the required parameters for this action.
 These parameters are same that was defined in the corresponding action YAML

 ## How to load it into the Orchestration Manager